 Overview of search in SharePoint Online

-If you're responsible for search in your organization, learn how you can customize the classic search experience in SharePoint Online to make it easier for users to find the information they're looking for.
+If you're responsible for search in your organization, learn how you can tailor the search experience to your organization and make search even better for your users.

 Below are the main areas where you can customize and impact the search experience and make sure that search is performing the way you want.
 The high-level overview of How search works can also help you understand where and how you can impact the search experience in SharePoint Online.

 Many of the classic search features are available on the search administration page in the SharePoint admin center.

 1. Make sure the content can be found

 The content must be crawled and added to the search index for your users to find what they're looking for when they search in SharePoint Online.
 Microsoft search uses the same index of SharePoint content as classic search does.